folio-org/docs/content/en/docs/Users/_index.md

 ### Service points

 The Service points section displays all service points assigned to the user record, including the user's Service point preference, if applicable.
+For more information on adding a service point, see [Adding a service point to a user record](#adding-a-service-point-to-a-user-record).

 ### Notes